 eThekwini Municipality - pages for their work on environment, which Debra leads

-ICLEI - Local Governments for Sustainability - organization mentioned by Debra, which works with cities and biodiversity
+ICLEI - Local Governments for Sustainability - an organization mentioned by Debra, which works with cities and biodiversity

 Cities and Biodiversity Outlook - A slightly outdated (2012) publication I contributed to which gives an overview of cities' biodiversity work